VivianDee/VivianDee/README.md

 Web Developent and Data Science
 -------------------------------

 I've always been passionate about technology and about two years ago I decided to make it my career focus.
-Since then I've been learning programming languages and I have also taken courses such as freeCodeCamp's JavaScript Algorithms and Data Structures course and programs such as ALX Full Stack Software Engineering, which I'm currently enrolled in.
+Since then I've been learning programming languages and I have also taken courses such as freeCodeCamp's JavaScript Algorithms and Data Structures course and programs such as ALX Full Stack Software Engineering.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [vdagbue@gmail.com](mailto:vdagbue@gmail.com)